infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 brew services start mysql
 ```

-Log into your mysql with `mysql -u root`, and create the desired database
+Log into your mysql with `mysql -u root` and create the desired database.

 ```sh